alexteachey/Central_Data/README.md

 # Central Data

-## These are just some data files I use a lot, and could maybe be useful to other people.
+## These are just some data files I use a lot, might come in handy for other folks.
 If you're looking for very sophisticated / deeply vetted stuff, look elsewhere.

 *Here's a quick description:*